 Professionally, Tim has over ten years’ experience in the financial services industry.
 He received his Bachelor’s Degree from the Whittemore School of Business and Economics at the University of New Hampshire (Go Wildcats!) and went on to receive his M.B.A. from Plymouth State University.
 While at Plymouth he studied at the University’s renowned Small Business Institute (SBI).
 Tim’s SBI team won 1st place at the National Small Business Institute® Project of the Year Competition.
 Tim is also a member of Delta Mu Delta, international business honor society, and Tau Kappa Epsilon International Fraternity.

-Marc is a native of the Lakes Region of New Hampshire and has French-Canadian heritage on both sides of his family.
+Marc is a native Canadian heritage on both sides of his family.
 He was raised by his parents in Gilford along with his three younger brothers and was blessed by having many extended family members in the Laconia-Gilford area during his childhood.

 After graduating high school in Gilford, Marc went on to receive his Bachelor of Science degree in engineering at Oklahoma State University and received his commission in the United States Air Force where he served as a Civil Engineering Officer for more than nine years both in the US and in Europe, attaining the rank of Captain.
 Since departing the Air Force, Marc has been working in the Automotive Industry in the disciplines of Engineering, Quality and Continuous Improvement domestically and as an expatriate in Germany.
 He is fluent in German, and is capable of struggling through his heritage language of French when necessary.